Igrium/mc-animation-blender-old/readme.md

 # What is this?
 The Minecraft animation system is a set of programs designed to let you animate armor stands in Minecraft.
-This is a blender addon designed for exporting your animation into a .mcanim file which can be compiled into an mcfunction with a [java program.](https://github.com/Sam54123/mc-animation)
+This is a blender addon designed for exporting your animation into a .mcanim file which can be compiled into an mcfunction with a [java program.](https://github.com/Sam54123/mc-animation) [Video Tutorial](https://youtu.be/QrI1A568HvQ)

 ## Installation